willbuck/midwestjs-2015-protractor/protractor-slides/slides/outline.md

 - Demo a non-angular site (MidwestJS?)
 	- Measure angles between elements (maybe on different screen sizes?)
+	- Touch on points that gave me struggle:
+		- Most everything returns promises, some resolve "in time" seemingly while others must use callbacks for expectations...
+		- What to put in a page object can be a tough choice
+		- Naming things is hard
 - Demo an angular one (should I make it?
 Prize-o-tron?)
 	- YES
 	- Directive